zafarivaev/IUT-Mobile/README.md

 4. Run `carthage bootstrap --platform iOS` from the command line to clone and build dependencies.

 ## About
-The 'HTW Dresden iOS App' is a student-initiated project that enables students of the [University of Applied Sciences Dresden](https://www.htw-dresden.de/en/home.html) to access their schedule, audit plan, grades and more easily.
+The 'IUT Mobile iOS App' is a student-initiated project that enables students of the [INHA University](https://www.inha.uz) to access their timetable, mail, e-Class and other important sources more easily.

 ## Questions
 If you have questions about any aspect of this project, please feel free to [open an issue](https://github.com/HTWDD/htwcampus/issues/new).
 We'd love to hear from you!